 The northern lights are visible in the sky above Sisimiut from late September to late March.
 On a starry night, you have a great chance to see the northern lights.
-The best way to experience the northern lights is to go outside the city, where it is darker and the northern lights is clearer.
+The best way to experience the northern lights, is to go outside the city, where it is darker and the northern lights are clearer.

-The clear, dancing, auroral lights are collisions between electrically charged particles from the sun, that penetrates the earth’s atmosphere.
+The clear, dancing, auroral lights are collisions between electrically charged particles from the sun, that penetrate the earths atmosphere.
 The lights can be seen above the magnetic poles on the northern and the southern hemisphere.
-They are known as ‘Aurora borealis’ in the north and ‘Aurora australis’ in the south.
+They are known as ‘Aurora Borealis’ in the north and ‘Aurora Australis’ in the south.

 Auroral displays appear in many colours although pale green and pink are the most common.
 Shades of red, yellow, green, blue, and violet have been reported.
 The lights appear in many different shapes, from patches or scattered clouds of light to streamers, arcs, rippling curtains or shooting rays that light up the sky with an eerie and at the same time fascinating glow.

 All the images you see of the northern lights are taken with long exposure times and high ISO settings in modern cameras.
 The colors are stronger and brighter because the camera sensor has a much more dynamic range of vision in the dark, than what you can see with the naked eye.

 When you take a video of the northern lights, time laps are common, like in this film from Kangerlussuaq, just 160 KM south/east from Sisimiut.

 When you experience the lights dancing in the sky, reaching a height up to 310 miles, you can surely understand why so many cultures have developed mystical stories about them.